-There is a great deal of litigation concerning intellectual property in our industry, and we or our licensors could become involved in litigation.
+There is a great deal of litigation concerning intellectual property in our industry, and the Company or our licensors could become involved in litigation.
 Even if resolved in our or our licensors' favor, litigation or other legal proceedings relating to intellectual property claims may cause us or our licensors to incur significant expenses and could distract our technical and management personnel from their normal responsibilities.
 In addition, there could be public announcements of the results of hearings, motions or other interim proceedings or developments, and if securities analysts or investors perceive these results to be negative, it could have a substantial adverse effect on the price of our securities.
 Such litigation or proceedings could substantially increase our operating losses and reduce our resources available for development activities.
-We may not have sufficient financial or other resources to adequately conduct or defend against such litigation or proceedings.
-Some of our competitors may be able to sustain the costs of such litigation or proceedings more effectively than we can because of their substantially greater financial resources.
+The Company may not have sufficient financial or other resources to adequately conduct or defend against such litigation or proceedings.
+Some of our competitors may be able to sustain the costs of such litigation or proceedings more effectively than the Company can because of their substantially greater financial resources.
 Uncertainties resulting from the initiation and continuation of patent litigation or other proceedings could have a material adverse effect on our business, financial condition, results of operations and ability to compete in the marketplace.

-We may be subject to claims that our employees have wrongfully used or disclosed alleged trade secrets of their former employers.
+The Company may be subject to claims that our employees have wrongfully used or disclosed alleged trade secrets of their former employers.

 Some of our employees and consultants were previously employed at universities or other biotechnology or pharmaceutical companies, including our competitors or potential competitors.
-Although we try to ensure that our employees do not use the proprietary information or know-how of others in their work for us, we may be subject to claims that we or our employees have used or disclosed intellectual property, including trade secrets or other proprietary information, of any such employee's former employer.
+Although the Company tries to ensure that our employees do not use the proprietary information or know-how of others in their work for us, the Company may be subject to claims that the Company or our employees have used or disclosed intellectual property, including trade secrets or other proprietary information, of any such employee's former employer.
 Litigation may be necessary to defend against these claims.
-If we fail in defending any such claims, in addition to paying monetary damages, we may lose valuable intellectual property rights or personnel.
-Even if we are successful in defending against such claims, litigation could result in substantial costs and be a distraction to management.
+If the Company fails in defending any such claims, in addition to paying monetary damages, the Company may lose valuable intellectual property rights or personnel.
+Even if the Company is successful in defending against such claims, litigation could result in substantial costs and be a distraction to management.